 The singing bowls are very old, they date back before Lamaism.
-Two years ago, there was an large exposition of Tibetan ritual objects in the British Museum.
-On display were two medium sized bowls from an archeological excavation in 1938, and which had been cleaned recently.
+Two years ago, there was a large exposition of Tibetan ritual objects in the British Museum.
+On display were two medium-sized bowls from an archaeological excavation in 1938, and which had been cleaned recently.
 The excavation had taken place nearby an ancient Bon temple.
 Scientific research showed that the bowls were from 2400 B.C.
 This shows that the bowls were already used in that time, in Tibet.

 In Japan, they also use similar big bowls, but they only hit them and don’t really play them.
 Although they are present in Zen Buddhism, they probably came from the much older Shinto religion, which also dates back to old shamanic rituals.

 In many religions, sound has an important function.
 In the old temple at Jerusalem, Jews were singing day and night.
 Each hour, twelve Levites sang to praise god, and they would alternate.

 It is said that in the monasteries on the mountain Athos, the Greek orthodox monks have been singing uninterrupted since the sixth century.
 In this way the harmony in the individual, but also on Earth is being maintained.